songta17/startrek-discovery-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Startrek-discovery-api is an example of rails configuration when you want to use Cloudinary and active records.

 * Ruby version

-* System dependencies
+  - Ruby 2.6.5

-* Configuration
+* Rails
+  - Rails 6.0.3.7

-* Database creation
+* Database
+  - PostgreSql

+* Run the template
+  - bundle install
+  - rails s

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  - rails db:create
+  - rails db:seed to launch the seed